 Baiyun Police Station Introduction

 The Xizhi Baiyun Police Station is a historical building located in the Xizhi District of New Taipei City.
-It is the former Shisanfen Police Station from the Japanese colonial era, established in 1920 during the Taisho period, and it is also known as the Baiyun Police Station.
-The building has preserved its old appearance well and is adjacent to the Shisanfen training ground related to the White Terror incident, known as the Lukou incident (later renamed Baiyun Elementary School).
-The Shisanfen area in Xizhi had its "Shisanfen Police Station" established as early as 1901, which was part of the Keelung Office’s Jinbaoli Branch.
-In 1920, it was transferred to the Xizhi Division of the Taipei Prefectural Police Office and renamed the "Shisanfen Police Station."
-The current building was completed on May 22, 1939, and features a new hall.
-The south side of the hall contains the Western-style administrative office, while the north side serves as a dormitory for police officers with traditional Japanese architecture.
-The Western-style building features a gable roof, long windows, small windows on either side of the facade, an awning above, ventilation tiles, and a police emblem (which is no longer extant).
-The walls and roof of the Western-style building were restored in 2019, and nearby, the original entrance pillars and flag-raising platform have been preserved.
-The traditional dormitory building collapsed in the 1980s, and only remnants remain today.
+It was originally the Shisanfeng Police Station, built during the Japanese colonial period in 1920, and is also known as the Baiyun Police Station.
+The building maintains its old appearance and is adjacent to the Shisanfeng training ground related to the Lukou incident during the White Terror period, which was later transformed into Baiyun Elementary School.
+The Shisanfeng area in Xizhi established the "Shisanfeng Police Station" in 1901, under the jurisdiction of the Keelung Office and the Jinbaoli Sub-office.
+In 1920, it was reallocated to the Xizhi branch of the Police Department of Qixing County, Taipei Prefecture, and renamed "Shisanfeng Police Station."
+The current structure was completed on May 22, 1939, featuring a洋館 (Western-style building) for administrative offices on the south side and a 和館 (traditional Japanese-style building) serving as police dormitories on the north side.
+The洋館 has a gable roof, long windows, small ventilation windows, a rain awning, and a police emblem (now missing).
+The walls and roof of the洋館 were restored in 2019, and the original entrance pillars and flagpole base from that era still remain nearby.
+The 和館, however, collapsed in the 1980s and only remnants remain.